kirbs-btw/shuffle.ai/song_data/README.md

 ## Scraping lyrics from [genie.com](https://api.genius.com)
 Searching the Lyrics with the title and artist and scraping the div with the lyrics.

+## Ideas for the future
+- Scrape the lyrics with multithreading to speed it up